shankie-codes/arts-impact-data-tech-spec/README.md

 The following assumptions apply to all phases:

 * **Each project has a single outcome/objective**.
 Although we recognise that projects may have multiple objectives, this solution assumes that they have a primary objective against which their success can be measured (e.g. *reduction in unemployment*, *improved life satisfaction*, *reduced obesity* etc.).
 This assumption is critical as it allows a vastly simplified data model that doesn't depend on the data model describing every permutation and combination of objectives.
-This is easier to explain if we give a counter-example: if a project has multiple objectives, there's no way to conclusively establish a relationship between the outcomes (e.g. 70% of participants showed an improvement in their life satisfaction) and the cost per head of the project
+This is easier to explain if we give a counter-example: if a project has multiple objectives, there's no way to conclusively establish a relationship between the outcomes (e.g. 70% of participants showed an improvement in their life satisfaction) and the cost per head of the project.